-Sometimes they need our help.
-Here are answers to important questions about birds.
+Sometimes, birds need our help.
+Here are answers to important questions about doing just that.

 How to free a trapped bird